Use Supabase with React

 Create a React app

-Create a React app using the create-react-app
+Create a React app using a Vite template.

 Install the Supabase client library